 (photo credit: Marc Israel Sellem)

-Palestinian Authority President Mahmoud Abbas on Sunday said he would postpone a United Nations vote on unilateral recognition of a Palestinian state scheduled for September if he saw diplomatic progress with Israel was progressing, Army Radio reported.
+Palestinian Authority President Mahmoud Abbas on Sunday said that he would postpone a UN vote on unilateral recognition of a Palestinian state scheduled for September if he saw that the diplomatic process with Israel was progressing, Army Radio reported.
 Abbas made the comments during a meeting with members of J Street.

 RELATED:'Abbas likely to reappoint Fayyad to head interim gov't'UK, France lay red lines on terms for Palestinian state

-"If progress was recorded in negotiations, September would become a meaningless deadline because our preference is a peace process," Abbas was quoted by Army Radio as saying during a meeting with J-Street officials at his office in the West Bank city of Ramallah.
+"If progress was recorded in negotiations, September would become a meaningless deadline because our preference is a peace process," Abbas said.

 The delegation consists of 25 board members and donors, led by J Street President Jeremy Ben-Ami.

 “Ahead of the unilateral declaration at the UN on recognition of a